la2050/archive/_projects/2015/graduate-thousands-of-l-a-high-school-students-with-an-awesome-teacher-an-innovative-app.md

     quit.
 By giving students a tool in the palm of their hands, we think we can scale the success of our proposal well beyond high schools in the city of Los Angeles.
 At this point, we're excited to take it one step at a time.
+  Where will you be working?:
+    - Central LA
+    - East LA
+    - San Gabriel Valley
+    - San Fernando Valley
+    - South LA
+    - County of Los Angeles
+    - City of Los Angeles
+    - LAUSD
+  How do you plan to use these resources to make change?:
+    - Conduct research
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - Education/training
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+    - Quality improvement research
+  How will your proposal improve the following “Learn” metrics?:
+    - >-
+      Percent of community college students completing a certificate, degree, or transfer-related program in six years
+    - Youth unemployment and underemployment
+    - District-wide graduation rates
+    - District-wide graduation ratesAcademic Performance Index* scores
+    - District-wide graduation ratesCollege matriculation rates
+    - >-
+      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed
 maker_answers_list:
   - name: 'City, State'
     label: 'City, State'